-- enhancing the landscape quality, including the creation of spaces for natural play and discovery
+- enhancing the landscape quality, including the creation of free to access spaces for natural play and discovery

-The introduction of catering is now proposed with a smaller seasonal outlet rather than a permanent cafe.
+The introduction of catering is also proposed within the current building.
 The plan is to make sure that services can be provided when the site is busy, without creating a reliance on new visitors to the site for services to be sustainable or the creation of new buildings.

 The lake edge and water sports facility that sits within the wider SANG is well used by residents, however, during school holidays and at weekends the site can become very busy, a point that has been raised by residents.

 Many residents experience barriers to enjoying healthy time outdoors.
 This includes limited access to toilets, seating and shelter; nature needing to be more appealing to children and finding enough opportunity to be close to nature, with long walks.